ritwickdey/Sale-It/README.md

 A Sample Vehicle Dealer App built with ASP.NET Core + Angular 4

 ## Features
-- Only Admin/Moderator can perform Create/Edit/Delete operator & upload photo.
+- Only Admin/Moderator can perform Create/Edit/Delete operations & upload photos.
-- Normal User Can Only view the vehicle details & report of vehicles in charts view.
+- Normal User only can view the vehicle details & see report of vehicles in charts view.
 - Server Side Sorting & Pagination
 - Role Based Athentication